alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 will create a new Rails application, installing and configuring common features such as: rspec for testing; JSON-formatted logging; a healthcheck endpoint; coverage reporting; scripts for Jenkins CI builds;
-and airbrake for errbit-based error reporting.
+and airbrake for Errbit-based error reporting.

 The following instructions asssume you’re trying to configure a new Rails 4.2 application named `myapp` that was created with the above